isaac-sim/IsaacLab/docs/index.rst

 .. figure:: source/_static/tasks.jpg
    :width: 100%
-   :alt: Example tasks created using orbit
+   :alt: Example tasks created using Isaac Lab

 Citing
 ======

-If you use Orbit in your research, please use the following BibTeX entry:
+If you use Isaac Lab in your research, please use the following BibTeX entry:

 .. code:: bibtex